From Words to Sales: Overcoming the Challenges of Crafting Effective Generative AI Prompts

 Avoid leading questions

-Adjusting prompts and asking additional questions are both useful practices.
-But they only work as long as you’re reasonable and don’t force AI to do something it can’t.
+Building an iterative process by adjusting prompts and asking additional questions are both useful practices.
+But they only work as long as you’re reasonable and don’t force artificial intelligence to do something it can’t.
 Otherwise, it provides you with fake answers, like the one with the statistics above.

 Balance restrictions and freedom